Cromie1/Mini-Project-RC-Car-Control/README.md

 Mike Mercer

 # E-Maxx Mirage
+The motivation for this project stems from our senior project, E-Maxx Mirage, which involves mounting a camera onto the RC car and linking it to a VR headset.
+In the final version of the senior project, we will be using Xbox wheels and pedals to enhance the driving experience.
+However, for the sake of simplicity and proof of concept, the initial focus is on implementing a Wii nunchuck to control the car.

 # Purpose and Functionality
+This project revolves around utilizing a Wii nunchuck to control an RC car.
+The communication between the Wii nunchuck and the STM microcontroller is through I2C protocol.
+Interrupts are also be used to enhance the efficiency of the I2C communication process.
+The input from the Nunchuck is used to change values on the digital potentiometers, which then communicates with the orginal transmitter for the car.
+Two PCB boards were also created to replace the breadboard, but the boards did not work as expected.
+The car moves forward by pressing "C", backwards by pressing "Z" and turns left and right based off of the joystick input.

 # Instructions
 To begin use with the breadboard design the user must connect the stm microcontroller to the following pins.
 Red 5v to the 5v pin.
 Black gnd to the gnd pin.
 Yellow first yellow wire to the SCL pin.
 Orange wire to SDA pin.
 Second yellow wire to the 3v pin.